Anshulk14/RETAIL-SALES-ANALYSIS-PROJECT/README.md

-# RETAIL-SALES-ANALYSIS-PROJECT
-   This repository contains SQL scripts to create and analyze a `retail_sales` table.
-The project covers table creation, data cleaning, and exploratory analysis with SQL queries to check for missing values, duplicates, and record counts.
-Ideal for gaining insights into retail sales trends and customer behavior.
-Built using PostgreSQL.
-Overview

-The Retail Sales Analysis Project is a comprehensive SQL-based solution to manage and analyze retail sales data.
-This project involves creating a structured table to store sales transactions, performing data cleaning, and conducting exploratory data analysis (EDA) to gain insights into sales trends and customer behavior.

-#Table of Contents:-

-1.Overview

-2.Project Features

-3.Technologies Used

-4.Setup Instructions

-5.SQL Queries

-6.Future Enhancements

-$_Table Creation_: Create a retail_sales table to store key transaction details like Transaction ID, Date, Customer ID, Gender, Age, Product Category, Quantity, Price per Unit, and Total Amount.

-_#Data Cleaning_: Identify and handle missing values to ensure data integrity.

-#_Exploratory Data Analysis:_ Run queries to preview the dataset, retrieve column metadata, count records, and check for duplicate transactions.

-#_Technologies Used_

-SQL: PostgreSQL for database management and querying.

-Database Management Tools: PostgreSQL or any SQL client of your choice (e.g., pgAdmin, DBeaver).

-#Setup Instructions

-Open the SQL file in your preferred SQL client.

-Run the CREATE TABLE script to set up the retail_sales table.

-Use the provided SQL queries for data cleaning and exploratory analysis.

-#**_SQL Queries_
-**
-_Table Creation_:

-CREATE TABLE retail_sales (
-    Transaction_ID INT PRIMARY KEY,
-    Date DATE,
-    Customer_ID VARCHAR(10),
-    Gender CHAR(10),
-    Age INT,
-    Product_Category VARCHAR(15),
-    Quantity INT,
-    Price_per_unit INT,
-    Total_Amount INT
-);

-_Data Cleaning: Identify missing values:_

-SELECT * FROM retail_sales
-WHERE Transaction_ID IS NULL
-   OR Date IS NULL
-   OR Customer_ID IS NULL
-   OR Gender IS NULL
-   OR Age IS NULL
-   OR Product_Category IS NULL
-   OR Quantity IS NULL
-   OR Price_per_unit IS NULL
-   OR Total_Amount IS NULL;

-_Checking for Duplicates:_

-SELECT Transaction_ID, Date, COUNT(*)
-FROM retail_sales
-GROUP BY Transaction_ID, Date
-HAVING COUNT(*) > 1;

-**_Future Enhancements_**
-_
-Incorporate more advanced queries for sales trend analysis.

-Add visualizations by integrating with BI tools like Tableau or Power BI.

-Automate data import and cleaning processes._
+# Retail Sales Analysis Project 📊

+This repository contains SQL scripts for analyzing retail sales data.
+It includes table creation, data cleaning, and exploratory data analysis to uncover sales trends and customer behavior.

+---

+## Project Overview
+The project focuses on:
+- Creating a structured `retail_sales` table.
+- Cleaning data to handle missing values and duplicates.
+- Running SQL queries for exploratory data analysis (EDA).

+---

+## Key Features
+1. **Table Creation:**
+   - Defines fields such as Transaction ID, Date, Customer ID, Gender, Age, Product Category, Quantity, Price per Unit, and Total Amount.

+2. **Data Cleaning:**
+   - Identifies and handles missing or null values.
+   - Checks for duplicate transactions.

+3. **Exploratory Data Analysis:**
+   - Previews the dataset with `SELECT` queries.
+   - Fetches column information using `information_schema`.
+   - Counts records and aggregates data.

+---

+## How to Use
+1. Run the `CREATE TABLE` script to set up the `retail_sales` table.
+2. Use the provided SQL queries for data cleaning and analysis.
+3. Modify or expand queries to gain deeper insights.

+---

+## Tools
+- **PostgreSQL** for database management.
+- **SQL** for data manipulation and analysis.

+---

+## Future Enhancements
+- Advanced analytics to explore customer purchase patterns.
+- Integration with visualization tools like Power BI or Tableau.

+Feel free to contribute or raise issues to improve this project! 😊